No Other Name: Psalm 105:3

 Another Year Closer

--Excerpt from my book Never Ceasing: God’s Faithfulness in Grief In cutting his earthly life short, God has withheld no good thing from our Hans.
+An Excerpt from my Book Never Ceasing: God’s Faithfulness in Grief In cutting his earthly life short, God has withheld no good thing from our Hans.
 For the Christian, to die is gain, and Hans has surely gotten the better end of the deal.
-He is basking in the light of God’s presence, utterly shielded from …
+He is basking in the light of God’s presence, utterly shielded …

 Continue reading Another Year Closer